 No matter how smart or well-prepared, the best business minds take a wrong step from time-to-time.
 Colin Powell once said, “There are no secrets to success.
 It is the result of preparation, hard work and learning from failure.”

-Put money aside and remain calm and focused on the prize when you’re faced with failure and keep moving forward.
+Remain calm and focused on the prize when you’re faced with failure and keep moving forward.
 Your staff, subscribers and WISP will follow.

 The one thing that you shouldn’t do is stubbornly push forward with the original plan.
 Instead, review the information, do more research and stay open to abandoning the project and losing the money you’ve already invested or adjusting your plans to balance the costs with the new projections.

 History is littered with bad decisions that businesses made because they stayed the course.
 Did you know that an Eastman-Kodak engineer invented the first digital camera in 1975?
 The company decided not to invest in the digital camera until 1993, when other companies were already getting paid and Kodak was in danger of being out of date.
-Imagine the revenue they missed out on because they weren’t flexible.
+Imagine the revenue they missed because they weren’t flexible.

 3. Build relationships